-Thanks Gifts aren’t typical at a housewarming, though guests will often bring a small token for your home or for the party – or perhaps one of these symbolic housewarming gifts.
+Thanks Gifts aren’t typical at a housewarming, though guests will often bring a small token for your home or for the party.
 And while a small party favor is a great way to show your appreciation for those who helped celebrate, don’t feel any pressure to shell out tons of cash.
 A box of good chocolates by the door and a note of thanks sent within a week will suffice.

 If your new home is a real fixer-upper, consider inviting friends over to help with the renovations.
 Painting or gardening parties are great options.
 Keep guest lists short or stagger arrival times.
 It’s not always easy to convince people to willingly get their hands dirty, so make sure to offer some incentive.
 Treat guests to snacks and beverages throughout the day, a great meal once the project’s complete and a small token at the party’s end to show your appreciation.